saintzaw/tp/docs/UserGuide.md

 >    that it is a user input and not a Command Word.
 >   - Inputs from you are not case-sensitive.
 All inputs will be converted to uppercase before
     they are executed.
 Therefore, parameters like `/cs2113t` will be treated as `/CS2113T` by default.
-Eg. `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
+For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
 >   - You should provide as many inputs as there are parameter fields for the command.
     Missing or Additional Inputs will trigger an error by Modganiser
 > 4. Errors and Warnings